sru4ka/Telegram-Users-Monitor/README.txt

 =================================================== TELEGRAM SOLANA CA MONITORING BOT This Python bot, built using the 'telethon' library, monitors a specified Telegram group chat for messages from a list of target users.
-If a message from a target user contains a pattern that looks like a Solana Contract Address (CA), the bot forwards that message to a designated private chat (which can be your personal chat or a BotFather bot's chat).
+If a message from a target user appears, the bot forwards that message to a designated private chat (which can be your personal chat or a BotFather bot's chat).

 This project is designed to be easily configurable using environment